murugaan/TicketBooking_project/README.md

 # TicketBooking_project
-This is an guide to ticket booking project
+This is an guide to ticket booking project.